arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What to Expect in an Arkansas Traffic Court

-At the trial, the defendant may be allowed to call witnesses, enter evidence, and question the law enforcement representative.
-Upon completion of the trial, a verdict may be rendered by the judge.
+The defendant may call witnesses at the trial, enter evidence, and question the law enforcement representative.
+Upon trial completion, a verdict may be rendered by the judge.
 If the judge renders a guilty verdict, the defendant has been convicted of the charges and may be liable for the fines and have demerit points added to their driving record.
 Additional charges and costs may accrue as a result of the trial.
-If the judge renders a Not Guilty verdict, then the charges may be dismissed, and no fines or demerit points are accruable to the defendant, and he/she may be freed.
+If the judge renders a Not Guilty verdict, the charges may be dismissed, no fines or demerit points are accruable to the defendant, and they may be freed.
 There might still be court costs accruable as a result of the trial.

 Failure to respond to an Arkansas traffic citation by the scheduled date indicated on the ticket may result in added repercussions, including a license suspension and an arrest warrant being issued against the defaulter.